Just released: How to raise venture capital in 2023

 Transactional risks are the uncertainties that may affect the outcome of a corporate transaction.
 These uncertainties create risk exposure to both buyers and sellers during an M&A transaction.
 In most cases, transactional risks are those situations that could prevent the deal from going through or greatly change the intended outcome.
 Sometimes, people use representations and warranties (R&W) and transactional risk insurance interchangeably, but that’s inaccurate.

-R&W insurance is a type of transactional risk insurance, but it is specifically designed to cover breaches of representations and warranties made in connection with a business transaction.
+Reps and warranties insurance is a type of transactional risk insurance, but it is specifically designed to cover breaches of representations and warranties made in connection with a business transaction.
 Buyers typically buy R&W insurance in mergers and acquisitions, but sellers can also purchase it.

 Transactional risk insurance, on the other hand, is a broader term encompassing a more comprehensive range of risks, including contingent liabilities, tax liabilities, environmental liabilities, intellectual property liabilities, employment liabilities, and regulatory liabilities.
 Both buyers and sellers can purchase transactional risk insurance in various business transactions, including mergers and acquisitions, divestitures, and capital markets transactions.
+This type of coverage is particularly relevant for those seeking insurance for private equity firms, as these firms often engage in complex transactions with significant exposure to various risks.

 Are you ready to sell your business and still need to settle on an exit strategy?
 We have some savvy exit strategies to consider.